hsorby/libcellnl/docs/source/roadmap.rst

 #.
 Focus on CellML 1.2 and beyond.

    #.
 The implementation of libCellML should be driven by the requirements for supporting 1.2 and future versions.
    #.
+Concurrent development of libCellML and CellML 1.2 Spec: There is an interdependence between these two, with libCellML being used to validate spec proposals, and the spec defining aspects of how software (such as libCellML) processes CellML 1.2.
+This feedback between the two will be done iteratively.
+   #.
 Implementing support for core+secondary specs is likely to be a big challenge for libCellML

       #. libCellML should designed to support the core spec with the flexibility for extra restrictions/constraints coming from the secondary specification.